PGM-19 Jupiter: Saved from cancellation

 Secretary of Defence Neil McElroy visits the Jupiter prototype assembly line at ABMA.
 ABMA built the test articles, while Chrysler built the production models.

 On 4 October 1957, the Soviets successfully launched Sputnik I from their R-7 Semyorka ICBM.
 The US was aware of these efforts and had already talked to the press about it, suggesting that if the Soviets launched a satellite first it would be no big deal.
 To their surprise, the press exploded in rage over the affair.
 Having spent over a decade working on similar missiles, like Atlas, the fact that the Soviets could beat them was a serious blow, and prompted a deep review of the ongoing programs.

 One problem noted from the start was that the internecine fighting between the Army and Air Force was leading to significant duplication of effort, with little to show for it.
 The Department of Defense responded by creating the Advanced Research Projects Agency (ARPA), whose initial mission was to look over all of the ongoing projects and select ones based solely on their technical merits.

 At the same time, the fighting had begun to have negative political effects.
 In a 26 November 1956 memorandum, recently appointed US Secretary of Defense Charles Erwin Wilson attempted to end the fighting.
 His solution was to limit the Army to weapons with 200 mi range, and those involved in surface-to-air defense to only 100 mi.
 The memo also placed limits on Army air operations, severely limiting the weight of the aircraft it was allowed to operate.
 To some degree this simply formalized what had largely already been the case in practice, but Jupiter fell outside the range limits and the Army was forced to hand them to the Air Force.

 The Air Force, of course, had no interest in taking over a weapon system they had long argued was not needed.
 However, ARPA's studies clearly showed it was an excellent system, and as it was ready to enter production, any Air Force thoughts about canceling it were immediately quashed.
 New orders for 32 prototypes and 62 operational missiles were soon placed, bringing the total number of Jupiters to be built to 94.
-The first, hand-built at ABMA, would be delivered by the end of FY57, and the first production models from Chrysler's Michigan Ordnance Missile Plant near Warren, Michigan between FY58 and FY61.
+The first, hand-built at ABMA, would be delivered by the end of FY57, and the first production models from Chrysler's Michigan Ordinance Missile Plant near Warren, Michigan between FY58 and FY61.